iotexproject/dev-portal-content/academy/w3bstream-rpi-quickstart.md

 ```
 the firmware will just send a single message to your W3bstream project: open the logs section of the project and find the output of the applet:

-#### Application workflow
+#### Firmware workflow

-The example application first initializes the PSA Crypto API provided by the IoT SDK.
+The example application firmware first initializes the PSA Crypto API provided by the W3bstream Client SDK.
 A single function call to  `psa_crypto_init()` is required for this:

 ```c++
 psa_status_t status = psa_crypto_init();
 ```

 The application uses an ECDSA key pair to sign the data.
-The user can provide the key storage using the `keystore_path` command line option.
-If the keystore_path is not specified, the running directory is used.
-If the keystore does not contain any key information, a new key is generated.
-If a key is already present, then that key will be used, unless the `generate_key` option is used.
-The key material is stored in the keystore directory.
-Two files will be used: `private.key` and `public.key`.

 The application needs to import the key into the PSA Crypto API, so it can be used for signing.
 The `import_key()` funtion takes care of this.